Origin and stability of generalized Wigner crystallinity in triangular moir\'e systems: Supplementary Note 2: Density Matrix Renormalization Group (DMRG) results on cylinders

 In the main text we discussed results based on ground state DMRG calculations carried on the $6 \times 6$ torus geometry.
 Since the kinetic energy (quantum) term is small compared to the Coulomb energy, and there are many competing classical configurations, some dependence on the finite system shape and size is expected.
-This could be potentially magnified in the vicinity of critical points in the phase diagram.

-To build confidence in our results obtained for the torus, we have carried out additional DMRG calculations on cylindrical geometries of width 6.
-In Fig.~\ref{fig:cylinderical_boundary_result} we show results for the local charge density $\langle n_i \rangle$ (on every site $i$) computed in the ground state of three finite-range models that were obtained by truncating the full LR model to NN (Fig.~\ref{fig:cylinderical_boundary_result}a), NNN (Fig.~\ref{fig:cylinderical_boundary_result}b) and NNNN neighbor interactions (Fig.~\ref{fig:cylinderical_boundary_result}c).
+To build confidence in our conclusions based on the $6 \times 6$ torus shown in the main text, we have carried out additional DMRG calculations on cylindrical geometries of width 6, restricting the calculation to the $S_z = 0$ sector.
+In Supplementary Fig.~\ref{fig:cylinderical_boundary_result} we show results for the local charge density $\langle n_i \rangle$ (on every site $i$) computed in the ground state of three finite-range models that were obtained by truncating the full long-range (LR) model i.e. model 3 of Table 1 in the main text.
+These models correspond to nearest-neighbor (NN) (Supplementary Fig.~\ref{fig:cylinderical_boundary_result}a), next-nearest neighbor (NNN) (Supplementary Fig.~\ref{fig:cylinderical_boundary_result}b) and next-next-nearest neighbor (NNNN) interactions (Supplementary Fig.~\ref{fig:cylinderical_boundary_result}c).
+Note that model 3 when truncated up to NNNN interactions is exactly equivalent to model 4.
 In all three cases the hopping is taken to be NN.
-(For the list of parameters used, refer to Table~\ref{table:moiré_parameters}.)
 The diameter of the blue circles in the figure is proportionate to $\langle n_i \rangle$.

-For the $t-V_1$ model (in Fig.~\ref{fig:cylinderical_boundary_result}a) we see a clear $\sqrt{3} \times \sqrt{3}$ triangular crystal.
-The blue circles correspond to a charge density close to (but less than) 1, suggesting some melting of the classical Wigner crystalline order due to quantum fluctuations.
+For the NN (i.e. $t-V_1$) model we see a clear $\sqrt{3} \times \sqrt{3}$ triangular crystal.
+The blue circles correspond to a charge density close to (but less than) 1, suggesting some melting of the classical generalized Wigner crystal (GWC) order due to quantum effects.